 You’re real close to professional studio quality vocals, but something’s missing.
 That’s because the industry and listeners currently prefer very little dynamics in vocals (or music in general).
 What you’re missing is compression.

 We waited till now because when you boost and cut with the EQ, you’re changing the volume of your recording slightly.
 Your goal is to control dynamics so you want to make all of your volume changes before you compress.
 You’re going to bring back that consistency we talked about before feeding the signal to spatial effects.

-There's going to be two or three steps to this process, completely dependent upon the genre of music you're working with, the singer's voice, and if you want to use parallel compression.
+There’s going to be two or three steps to this process of how to compress vocals, completely dependent upon the genre of music you’re working with, the singer’s voice, and if you want to use parallel compression.

 First up, you’ll always want to achieve the right level of compression first off.
 There’s no way to guide you through this other than for me to tell you to find mixes you like in the genre you’re mixing in to get a sense of how much you should squash the vocals.
 That’s what compression does.